 Ms Billich was chosen by the Minister on the basis of her strong focus in information law and social justice.
 Ms Billich is a legal practitioner and was appointed as a non-public sector employee (within the meaning of the Public Sector Act 2009)

-Mr Fowler was chosen by the Minister on the basis of his information technology expertise, particularly in the area of information security.
-Mr Fowler is the Director, Security and Risk Assurance in the Office of the Chief Information Officer.
+Mr Morphett was chosen by the Minister on the basis of his information technology expertise, particularly in the area of cyber security and risk management.
+Mr Morphett is the Principal Adviser, Assurance and Outreach, Office for Digital Government.

 Trish Simpson (Member)